Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means not to harm or criticize those who help or support you.
-The phrase is figurative, as it doesn’t suggest literal biting but refers to harming someone who provides for you.
+The idiom is figurative, as it doesn’t suggest literal biting but refers to harming someone who provides for you.

 Origin: